 You may not have direct authority over your project team, yet you absolutely need your team to listen to you to get the project accomplished successfully.
 There are many different ways managers can use authority responsibly.
 Learn the right way to demonstrate authority with your team.

+Before you were scheduling your projects and managing your team, you had many other roles.
 Do you remember your first job?
-I mean your first job EVER, not the first job after you got out of school or the first step on the career path you currently enjoy.
+I mean your first job ever, not the first job after you got out of school or the first step on the career path you currently enjoy.
 Maybe you worked at a restaurant, movie theater, skating rink, or somewhere else perfectly suited to you as a teenager.

 Whatever it was, you punched the clock and got to work doing exactly what they asked you to do.
 You really didn’t have to put too much thought into it, because you always had someone telling you what you were doing right or wrong.

 Your biggest concern was making sure you were there on time and where you were going to spend the extra money coming your way each week.
 You hadn’t yet heard of financial statements, projections, board meetings, deadlines, sales quotas, status meetings, or other overused corporate buzzwords.
 You were carefree and loving every minute of life!

 Now, think about your project management job today.
 I would venture to say that things have changed drastically!
 Gone are the days of just being able to show up on time and do as asked.
 You now concern yourself with forecasts, projections, schedules, meetings, risk management, communication, contingencies, and a host of other project management duties.
 There is no such thing as responsibility-free project management and you can testify to that every day you go into work!